chiaraxs/chiaraxs/README.md

   My name is <em><strong>Chiara</em></strong>, a girl passionate about technology, and a full stack web developer based in Italy. 🙃

-- 💕 I felt in love with programming very quicly, since 2010 but I started to really learn in 2021: my first love was Vue.js.
+- 💕 I fell in love with programming very quicly, since 2010 but I started to really learn in 2021: my first love was Vue.js.
 Then, it was PHP's and Laravel's turn.
 I cant' live without them!
 - ⚡ Fun (but sad) fact: code bugs make me both mad and excited.
 - ✨ I love the dark side of backend development.
 - 🌱 I’m currently especially working with PHP and Laravel on some really interesting projects.